benzrf/parthial/README.rst

 Serialization
 ~~~~~~~~~~~~~

-Camel_ serializers and deserializers are provided for all Lisp value types,
+Camel_ serializers and deserializers are provided for all Lisp value types, as
-as well as for definition contexts.
+well as for definition contexts (built-ins are serialized by name, so a global
+scope must be supplied at deserialization).
+Allocation limitations are kept
+track of across serializtion, so it's safe and easy to give users a persistent
+mutable environment.

 .. _Camel: https://pypi.python.org/pypi/camel/0.1